MiriamFi/tdt4250-semester-project/README.md

-# tdt4250-semester-project
+# TDT4250-Semester-Project
 This project uses a subset of the IMDB Database found at https://www.imdb.com/interfaces/.
 The subset has been created using python to select only titles made in the US, and aftwrwards filtering all other datasets to include only items that exist or are associated with the US titles.
 You can download the filtered subsets from https://drive.google.com/open?id=1YmUb6XO-U-QRwuHYjgTz-tvFm5jrgisG
 We recommend using the subsets, as the main imdb datsets are quite large, and the naming of the files in the subsets.zip is already correct.

 ## Import the project
 You can import the project by opening Eclipse Modeling tools, and using Open Projects from file system.
+And then choosing the root folder of the project downloaded from this page.

 ## Deserializing the datsets
 First you can choose to either use the dataset included which are filtered by Region, or use the entire datasets available at imdb, however when downloading these datasets, they will need to be renamed to match the existing datasets.